 The Editorial Chair works together with the Vice Editor-in-Chief to accept or reject items for each issue of Worldbuilding Magazine, leaving developmental editing comments on each.

-The Editing Department leaders are responsible for keeping track of Editor staff and organizing any required scheduling.
+The Editorial Department leaders are responsible for keeping track of Editor staff and organizing any required scheduling.

 Developmental/General Editing seeks to improve the piece by addressing problems such as missing or confusing information, a lack of sources, plot holes, and other content-based problems.
 They may edit grammar and punctuation, but it is not the main objective.
 Developmental Editors are paired with Writers’ articles and each is overseen by a member of the Editorial administration.
 This takes up the majority of the editing period.